mutuiris/cxg-vscode/README.md

 ## Contributing

-ContextGuard is in active development.
+cxg is in active development.
 Contributions welcome:

 1. Fork the repository
 2. Create a feature branch